AGILE Scholars

 The Douglas County Connection was founded by Helen Catron in 1990.
 During the past 24 years, the DC Connection has established, supported and sponsored community events that enrich the cultural experience in the Arts, particularly as it relates to African American culture and history.

-Douglasville Community Theatre
+Douglasville Community Theater

 The Douglasville Community Theater looks to create and provide a diverse community theater that enriches, educates, and entertains the people of West Georgia and Metro Atlanta.
+The Community theater performs classics like “Guess Who’s Coming to Dinner” adapted for stage and original stageplays like “Smalltown” written by Councilman Terry Miller!
+So discover the performing arts, or rekindle an old hobby with the Douglasville Community Theater!

 The Nichols Center